Proper pushforwards on analytic adic spaces: General topology

 \subsection{Basic definitions}

 For the reader's convenience we recall several definitions that will be used in this article.

-\begin{definition} A topological space $X$ is said to be: \begin{enumerate} \item quasi-compact if every open cover has a finite sub-cover; \item compact if it is quasi-compact and Hausdorff; \item quasi-separated if the intersection of any two quasi-compact opens is quasi-compact; \item coherent if it is quasi-compact, quasi-separated, and admits a basis of quasi-compact open subsets; \item locally coherent if it admits a cover by coherent open subspaces \item sober if every irreducible closed subset has a unique generic point; \item spectral if it is coherent and sober; \item locally spectral if it is locally coherent, and sober. \item valuative if it is locally spectral, and the set of generalisations of any point $x\in X$ is totally ordered. \end{enumerate} \end{definition}
+\begin{definition} A topological space $X$ is said to be: \begin{enumerate} \item quasi-compact if every open cover has a finite sub-cover; \item compact if it is quasi-compact and Hausdorff; \item locally compact if every point has a compact neighbourhood; \item quasi-separated if the intersection of any two quasi-compact opens is quasi-compact; \item coherent if it is quasi-compact, quasi-separated, and admits a basis of quasi-compact open subsets; \item locally coherent if it admits a cover by coherent open subspaces \item sober if every irreducible closed subset has a unique generic point; \item spectral if it is coherent and sober; \item locally spectral if it is locally coherent, and sober. \item valuative if it is locally spectral, and the set of generalisations of any point $x\in X$ is totally ordered; \item taut if it is locally spectral, quasi-separated, and the closure of any quasi-compact open $U\subset X$ is quasi-compact. \end{enumerate} \end{definition}

 If $X$ is a locally spectral space, and $x,y\in X$ we will write $y\succ x$ if $x\in \overline{\{y\}}$, i.e. if $x$ is a specialisation of $y$.
 We will also write $G(x)$ for the set of generalisations of $x$.